rcedros/SlackBotGPT/README.md

 1. Create Account in [openai.com](https://openai.com)
 2. In menu, click in view API Keys
-3. Create new secret key, give a name and copy and save secret key: 'sk-...'
+3. Create new secret key, give a name and copy and save secret key: `sk-...`

 ### Keys